rahulsavani/pelican_homepage/README.rst

 http://pybtex.sourceforge.net/

-One one minor change is made to pybtex, the addition of an extra tag for bold in the html backend.
+One one minor change is made to pybtex, the addition of an extra symbol for a line break in the html backend.
 In detail, the following line

 .. code-block:: python

-    'bold': u'strong',
+    'br': u'<BR/>',

 is added to